 How will we work together

-Life can be tough at times.
-You can find yourself dealing with difficult experiences, thoughts and feelings.
+Life can get tough at times.
+You may find yourself dealing with difficult experiences, thoughts and feelings.
 It can sometimes be hard to cope and you can find yourself looking for answers or seeking change.
 This need not be something you undertake alone.
-Being received without judgement, by someone committed to hearing, supporting and understanding your experience can be immensely comforting and support your ability to move forwards and create positive change within your self, your life and your relationships.
+Being received without judgement, by someone committed to hearing, supporting and understanding your experience can be immensely comforting and support your ability to achieve clarity on things that may feel confusing, unsurmountable or overwhelming.
+Identifying different choices and responses to any challenges supports your ability to move forwards and create positive change within your self, your quality of life and your relationships.

 I offer you a supportive therapeutic relationship in which we work together to explore more deeply the situation or issue you choose to work with.
 I do not judge you nor make assumptions regarding the experiences and thoughts you share, just accepting them openly and unconditionally for the difficulties they bring you.
 Through exploring these more deeply we can support your ability to build a deeper more accepting relationship with yourself, others or your life generally.

 I work with your whole person focusing on what is happening in our session from one moment to the next.
-This supports your ability to build greater self-awareness as sometimes negative thoughts, beliefs or behavioural patterns limit our self-awareness affecting how we live and the choices we make.
-Becoming aware of how you feel, act and think in the present moment is key to letting you see where you can make positive changes that support your personal growth and fullfillment.
+This supports your ability to build greater self-awareness as sometimes negative thoughts, beliefs or behavioural patterns limit our self-awareness, our clarity and the choices we make, which in turn impacts how we live and the quality of our day to day life.
+Becoming aware of how you feel, act and think in the present moment is key to you seeing where you can make positive changes that support your personal growth and fullfillment.
 I support your potential to tap into your resilient powerful self so you can recognise different choices you can make in the face of life’s challenges.
 This way you can work towards being the positive change you wish to see.

-If you choose to we can work creatively using drawing, objects and images, or mindfulness and visualisation techniques.
+If you choose to we can work creatively using drawing, objects and images, or mindfulness and guided imagery techniques.
 It is important you feel safe within our work together and therefore I offer you an environment where you are able to make the choices that are right for you.